kamshory/ESP32DrumPad/README.md

 ### EEPROM Data Offset

+We only have 512 bytes (4096 bits) of EEPROM space as storage media.
+We have to manage it so that it can accommodate dozens of data of various types and sizes.
+This allocation is not ideal for normal use.
+If we want ideal space for storage, we can add an external EEPROM module connected to the ESP32 via SPI or I2C.
+For example, the AT24C256 Module can provide a much larger storage capacity of up to 256 kilo bytes with I2C communication.

+With the internal EEPROM built in on the ESP32, we can map data addresses as follows:

 | Data                | Offset | Length | Type   | Description                         |
 | ------------------- | ------ | ------ | ------ | ----------------------------------- |
 | offsetSSID1         | 0      | 20     | String | SSID Wifi                           |